Jude

 Salutation: Writer and Recipient Introduced (vv.1-2)

-Jude, bondman of Jesus Christ, and brother of James, to the called ones beloved in God the Father and preserved in Jesus Christ: v.1 While he was the half-brother of our Lord, it is beautiful to see that Jude doesn’t even identify himself with our Lord on a natural level.
+Jude, bondman of Jesus Christ, and brother of James, to the called ones beloved in God the Father and preserved in Jesus Christ: v.1 Writer and Recipient.
+While he was the half-brother of our Lord, it is beautiful to see that Jude doesn’t even identify himself with our Lord on a natural level.
 Instead, he humbly identifies himself as a servant of Jesus Christ, and brother of James.
 This is a catholic or “general” epistle, in that it is addressed universally to the “called ones”.
 It is nice to see how such a serious epistle begins with the assurance of our position in Christ.
 Believers are “called ones” in the sense that we have been separated from the world and its defilement to follow the Lord.
 We are “beloved in God the Father” in that we have been brought into relationship with God as our Father, and have a conscious sense that we are loved.
 We are also “preserved in Jesus Christ” in that our whole spirit, soul, and body are under the protection of the same one who laid down His life for us; we are preserved for time and for eternity.

-2 Mercy to you, and peace, and love be multiplied. v.2 Three things that are available to believers seeking to walk for God in a dark day:
+2 Mercy to you, and peace, and love be multiplied. v.2 Greeting.
+Three things that are available to believers seeking to walk for God in a dark day:

 These three treasure are not merely “added”, but “multiplied” to us!
 There is a compounding nature to those gifts which spring from the heart of God.